Quebec Autoroute 85: Northern segment

 The second section of A-85 begins in Saint-Honoré-de-Témiscouata, 3 kilometres south of its junction with Route 291 (itself at km 60), then proceeds through the Appalachian Hills, by either following its predecessor's alignment or following a new routing, leaving the former Route 185 as a local road serving residents and businesses in the area.
 Exit 93 provides access to Route 191 which bypasses Rivière-du-Loup to the south and provides the most direct route (and an effective go-around transit route for commercial heavy vehicle traffic) for motorists bound for Rimouski, Mont-Joli, and Gaspésie via eastbound A-20.
-After one last exit at Fraserville Road (km 96), the A-85 merges with westbound A-20 at the Saint Lawrence River.
-Westbound A-20 assumes the Trans-Canada Highway designation, continuing on to Québec City and Montréal, then to Windsor via A-20 and Ontario Highway 401, or Ottawa via the A-40 and Ontario Highway 417.
+After one last exit at Fraserville Road (km 96), the A-85 merges with westbound A-20 at the St. Lawrence River.
+Westbound A-20 assumes the Trans-Canada Highway designation, continuing on to Quebec City and Montreal, then to Toronto, London, and Windsor via A-20 and Ontario Highway 401, or to Ottawa via the A-40 and Ontario Highway 417, then to Winnipeg, Manitoba via Highway 17 and PTH-1.